Ida Rodríguez Prampolini: Career

 Rodríguez returned to Veracruz after her retirement and in 1987 founded the Veracruz Institute of Culture (Instituto Veracruzano de la Cultura (IVEC)), with the aim of publishing and preserving the cultural heritage and folklore of Veracruz.
 Serving as its director until 1993, she oversaw he creation of two art schools, eleven museums, twelve municipal archives, and over fifty houses of culture.
 She was granted chair number 8 in the Mexican Academy of History in 1989.
 That same year, she earned an appointment from the Royal Spanish Academy of History as a corresponding member.
 She was admitted to the International Union of Academies in Brussels, Belgium in 1996.
 She was honored with the National University Prize (Premio Universidad Nacional), which recognizes excellence in teaching and academic research, in 1991.
 Among many other awards and honors, she was honored with the National Prize for Arts and Sciences in the category of History, Social Sciences and Philosophy in 2001; was awarded the Calasanz Medal from the Universidad Cristóbal Colón in 2002; and was granted a Doctor Honoris Causa by the Universidad Veracruzana in 2003.
 The Instituto Nacional de Bellas Artes y Literatura honored her with the Fine Arts gold medal in 2009 and the state legislature of Veracruz bestowed upon her the Adolfo Ruiz Cortines Medal that same year.

 Death and legacy

 Rodríguez died on 26 July 2017 in Veracruz.
-Memorials to her passing were hosted by IVEC and the National Institute of Fine Arts.
+Memorials to her death were hosted by IVEC and the National Institute of Fine Arts.